-The Board meets regularly every quarter and on an ad hoc basis given at least two working days' notice.
+The Board meets regularly every quarter and on an ad hoc basis given at least four working days' notice.
 Submissions to the Board are circulated together with the agenda.
 Board Meetings minutes are kept by the Secretary of the Board, are approved at subsequent board meetings and signed by all directors present.

-B.1.2 The Board delegates some of its responsibilities to the Risk, Audit, Supervisory Remuneration, Remuneration and Nomination Committees, assesses their performance, and approves their mandate and composition.
-The structure of the Board and Board Committees' membership is fully described in Eurobank's Annual and Directors' Reports under www.eurobank.gr which also sets out the number of meetings of the board and its committees and overall attendance by Directors.
+B.1.2 The Board delegates some of its responsibilities to the Risk, Audit, Remuneration and Nomination Committees, assesses their performance, and approves their mandate and composition.
+The structure of the Board and Board Committees' membership as well as the members who are appointed as the risk and financial/audit experts are fully described in Eurobank's Annual Directors' Report which also sets out the number of meetings, of the board and its committees and overall attendance by Directors.
+The Board Committees' Terms of Reference and their composition are available on the Bank's website.